chermak-oleh/test-task-for-expletech/README.md

 In this project you can slide through the carousel of posts, see each of post with comments for those.
 Also you can add your own post via `Add post` button on the top right corner.

- - Used Technolgies: HTML, CSS, Bulma, Typescript, React, Redux.
+ - Used Technolgies: HTML, CSS, Bulma, Typescript, React, Redux, React-Final-Form, Awesome Slider.

 ## Local development